Peterskhan/DFXObjectpool/README.md

 ### Future plans
 I intend to work on this project further, adding more functionality, stability, support and comfort features.
-These future modifications will be commited when they are trough test-phase.
+These future modifications will be commited when they are through test-phase.
 These modifications are experimental, as for the time being I lack the academical knowledge about the subject, and I can only rely on articles found on the Internet.
 If those ideas are proven to be dead-ends or misconceptions I will correct my mistakes accordingly.
 Ideas I currently have in mind for the future: